 What Curricula Do You Use?

-My colleague, Bronwyn Skov, and I are reprinting this blog post by Sharon Ely Pearson, Christian Formation Specialist at Church Publishing, with the hope that you will take a minute to participate in her survey on curricula in use throughout the church.
+My colleague, Ruth-Ann Collins, and I are simultaneously reprinting this blog post by Sharon Ely Pearson, Christian Formation Specialist at Church Publishing, in hopes that you will take a minute to participate in her survey on curricula in use throughout the church.

 by Sharon Ely Pearson